-Last year was a good hunting season at Grace Acres, my family’s farm in Southeast Georgia where we have practiced Quality Deer Management (QDM) for many years.
+The 2019 hunting season was a good one at Grace Acres, my family’s farm in Southeast Georgia where we have practiced Quality Deer Management (QDM) for many years.
 My brother-in-law Zack Clemons killed his first buck ever on opening weekend of gun season – a 2½-year-old 8-pointer.
 He said he felt like he’d never seen so much antler on a buck before, and he was ecstatic.
 I was excited for him, and so were friends and neighbors.

 Some might think, “Wait.
 What?
 You were happy for him?”
 Yes.
 There was no shaming, no embarrassment, no casting shade with a thoughtless comment like “He’d have been a good one next year.”
 Just like when my sister Nell killed her first buck here, just like when guests have taken first deer that made them happy.